Ga naar de inhoud

 2. Essentially a vibrating channel

-De ziel is de verbinding tussen de aardse, tijdgebonden persoonlijkheid en de geïndividualiseerde geest, die weer de verbinding vormt met het universele (ondeelbare) bewustzijn, de ultieme bron van het zijn
+De ziel is de verbinding tussen de aardse, tijdgebonden persoonlijkheid en de geïndividualiseerde geest, die weer de verbinding vormt met het universele (ondeelbare) bewustzijn, de ultieme bron van het zijn.

 Alexandra Gabrielli, november 2021

-© 2019-2024 Alexandra Gabrielli
+© Alexandra Gabrielli

 Terug naar de inhoud